 At first her characterization annoyed me.
 Though she absolutely nails the way inspiration feels and fuels an artist, her Lotto is not likable to me.
 Lotto and Mathilde’s relationship never makes sense to me, and until reading from Mathilde’s perspective, I felt sorry for her.
 I felt even worse for her after hearing about her childhood, and despite Lotto having a hard time, I never found myself worried for him.
 He’s too egotistical to be amiable.

 One thing I learned from their relationship was that our perceptions of loved ones is entirely different from anyone else’s.
 Only the two people in the relationship can understand why one still loves the other despite all of their flaws.
 And although others can sometimes feel the magnetism between the two, no one else will ever truly feel the deep and automatic love they share.
-Love is unexplainable almost all of the time and never makes sense to outsiders.
+Love is unexplainable almost all of the time and rarely makes sense to outsiders.

 Revenge, on the other hand, is easy to comprehend.
 Whether rage-induced or calm and calculated, revenge is easy to explain.
 The ‘why’ usually makes sense.
 Groff’s story of love and revenge mirrors the savage plots of Shakespeare, who her Lotto loved, extremely well.
 Hidden beneath her pretty words and poetic description, I never expected any surprises in her plot, but there they were waiting at the end of the book.